 2. Pillars

-To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, enhanced spectrum management, and both wired and wireless technologies are essential.
+To enhance the coverage, quality, and affordability of BB telecommunications networks, infrastructure development utilizing converged services, enhanced spectrum management, and both wired and wireless technologies are essential.

-Develop a well-planned, well-maintained, economic and efficient Broadband backbone to ensure the delivery of Internet services.
+Develop a well-planned, well-maintained, economic and efficient Broadband telecommuniactions networks to ensure the delivery of Internet services.

-Increase research and development, and deployment of new technologies, to provide reliable and affordable ICT infrastructure.
+Increase research and development, and deployment of new technologies, to provide reliable and affordable telecommunications infrastructure.

-Utilize policy and financing mechanisms such as Universal Service Funds, to connect and cover rural and remote areas with affordable ICT infrastructure.
+Utilize policy and financing mechanisms such as Universal Service Funds or PPP, to connect and cover rural and remote areas with affordable BB telecommunications infrastructure.

 To attract private investment, competition policies, financing, and new business models need to be studied and deployed.

-Policies and technologies need to be considered to ensure minorities, disadvantaged and disabled people to be connected to ICT networks.
+Policies and technologies need to be considered to ensure minorities, disadvantaged and disabled people to be connected to BB telecommunications networks.

 Proper data collection, and planning and actions based on such reliable data are essential to avoid duplication of efforts.

-To develop affordable equipment and services by economy of scale, development, conformity and interoperability by international standards are the key.
+To develop affordable telecommunications equipment and services by economy of scale, development, conformity and interoperability by international standards are the key.

-Emergency telecommunication services should be secured by promoting ICT for disaster relief.
+Emergency telecommunication services should be secured.

-Promote smart development approaches, based on partnerships which focus on human, technical, and governance.

 3. Targets

-Access to ICT, and gaps
+Access to telecommunications networks and services, and gaps

 Fixed-telephone subscriptions (World, developing countries)